-H : The number of hours h in day d .
-D : The number of days d in month M .
-LocalCosts h : The payments, in $,$ for hour h in the relevant Subzone made to Suppliers for SCRs and CSPs called to meet the reliability needs of that Subzone.
-SZWdUnits {ch} : The Withdrawal Billing Units, in megawatt hours, for Transmission Customer c in hour h in the relevant Subzone, except for Withdrawal Billing Units for Wheels Through, Exports, and to supply Station Power as a third-party provider.
-SZTotalWd h : The sum, in megawatt hours, of Withdrawal Billing Units for all Transmission Customers in hour h in the relevant Subzone, except for Withdrawal Billing Units for Wheels Through, Exports, and to supply Station Power as third-party providers.
+H: The number of hours h in day d.

+D: The number of days d in month M.

+$LocalCosts_h$: The payments, in \$, for hour h in the relevant Subzone made to Suppliers for

+SCRs and CSPs called to meet the reliability needs of that Subzone.

+SZWdUnits{ch}: The Withdrawal Billing Units, in megawatt hours, for Transmission

+Customer c in hour h in the relevant Subzone, except for Withdrawal Billing Units for Wheels Through, Exports, and to supply Station Power as a third-

-M.8.2.
+$SZTotalWd_h$: The sum, in megawatt hours, of Withdrawal Billing Units for all

+Transmission Customers in hour h in the relevant Subzone, except for Withdrawal Billing Units for Wheels Through, Exports, and to supply

+M.7.2.
 Calculation of a Charge for the Recovery of Costs for Payments for Special Case Resources and Curtailment Service Providers Called to Meet the Reliability Needs of the NYCA